Precision Limits in Quantum Metrology with Open Quantum Systems: Realistic bounds on the precision

 with $d_+ = d_- = \cos^2\Cang$, while $d_z = \sin^2\Cang$.

 We stress that both these master equations are CPTP, due to the positivity of $\gamma(t)\, \forall t\geq0$ \cite{Rivas2014}, which also categorizes them as time-inhomogeneous Markovian.
 Note that this is a consequence of the specific choice of the Ohmic spectral density, while no Markov-approximation has been performed.
 We will comment on the role of non-Markovianity later in this section.
-Furthermore, this model allows for a natural transition to master equations which are indeed Lindblad equations (i.e. their solution is a dynamical semigroup \cite{Breuer2002, Rivas2012}), where the decay rates $\gamma_j(t)$ are all replaced by constants.
+Furthermore, this model allows for a natural transition to master equations which are indeed Lindblad equations (i.e. their solution is a dynamical semigroup \cite{Breuer2002, Rivas2012}), where the decay rate $\gamma(t)$ is replaced by a constant.
 This can be achieved by taking the limit $\wc \rightarrow \infty$ \cite{Haase2017}, which corresponds to an infinite narrowing of the bath correlation functions (which decay as $\sim \omega_C^{-1}$), which is basically the necessary condition for the Markov approximation to hold.

 As already explained in Sec. \ref{sec:Saturation}, the attainability of the QCRB employing the cQFI $\mathcal{F}$ as a lower bound to the achievable precision can be shown (at least up to a constant factor) by evaluating the precision, as quantified by the FI, for a specific measurement and initial state.
 For the cases taken into account here, it is enough to consider GHZ-states as the input and the parity operator, $P_x = \bigotimes_{n=1}^N \sx^{(n)}$ \cite{Ma2011} as the subsequent measurement.
-Using error propagation, Eq.~\eqref{eq:errorPropagationObservable}, the error can be written as
+Using error propagation, Eq.~\eqref{eq:errorPropagation}, the error can be written as

 where further calculations can be found in \cite{Brask2015, Haase2017}.
 Simulating that bound, provides us with a chain of inequalities

 where we justify the implication from the fact that when both sides approach 0 in the limit $N\rightarrow \infty$ as $N^{-\kappa}$, the same will be true for $\Delta^2\hat{\omega} \cdot T$.